Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama Betting Records & Stats

-- Alabama and its opponents have gone over 144.5 combined points in 21 of 32 games this season.
+- Alabama's 32 games this season have gone over this contest's total of 144.5 points 21 times.

-- Alabama has an average total of 151.3 in its outings this year, 6.8 more points than this game's over/under.
+- The average total in Alabama's matchups this year is 151.3, 6.8 more points than this game's over/under.

 - The Crimson Tide's ATS record is 20-12-0 this season.

-- Alabama has won 26, or 92.9%, of the 28 games it has played as the favorite this season.
+- This season, Alabama has won 26 out of the 28 games, or 92.9%, in which it has been favored.

 - Alabama has been at least a -450 moneyline favorite 16 times this season and won all of those games.